dkist99/hyper-v-deployment/README.md

 ## 📖 Project Summary

-This project demonstrates how to install and configure the Hyper-V role on Windows 11 and deploy a virtual machine using both GUI and PowerShell methods.
+This project demonstrates how to install and configure the Hyper-V role on Windows 11 Pro and deploy a virtual machine using both GUI and PowerShell methods.

 This lab simulates real-world system administration tasks related to virtualization and infrastructure setup.